 Clark requires that you have been in residence at Clark for at least one year, prior to departure for your study abroad program.
 You must be in good academic standing with a minimum GPA of a 3.0 and good standing in the Clark community (not on academic or social probation at the time of application or thereafter).
 Before participating in study abroad, you must have declared a major, and as a rule, must have junior-class standing.
 In order to be considered, you must complete the full application by the appropriate deadline.
 Your application will be reviewed by the Study Abroad Review Committee and, if approved, will be sent to the London program for final admission approval.
 Applications may be rejected for any number of reasons by the overseas program.

 Students will be charged Clark's International Program Fee for the semester abroad.
 The fee is $24,830 for fall 2013/spring 2014, and includes payment for tuition and placement fees, housing, Wi-Fi, meals, orientation, local travel and some excursions.
+You will be billed a one-time $1000 study abroad fee which will appear on your tuition bill.
 Books, non-academic fees, visa, and travel expenses are your responsibility.
 You are also responsible for all of your personal expenses and for your pocket money while abroad.
 Remember that there might be a whole array of fees abroad for using certain sports facilities, clubs, computers, laundry, transportation, books, cell phones, etc.

 You will receive an invoice from Clark's Student Accounts Department, indicating that the tuition payment will be due by mid-July for the fall and mid-December for the spring.
 The exact due date will appear on your bill.
 Failure to satisfy your financial obligation to Clark University by the due date may result in your withdrawal from the program.
 Failure to satisfy your financial obligations to your host institution may result in no transcript being issued for your participation in their program.